paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 Except as otherwise provided, Secretary of State to have and exercise any authority vested by law in any official or office of Department of State and references to such officials or offices deemed to refer to Secretary of State or Department of State, as appropriate, see [section 2651a of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2651a&num=0&edition=prelim), Foreign Relations and Intercourse, and section 161(d) of Pub.
 L. 103–236, set out as a note under [section 2651a of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2651a&num=0&edition=prelim).

 #### Definitions Applicable to Specific Acts
 Pub.
+L. 119–60, div.
+F, § 6002, Dec.
+18, 2025, 139 Stat.
+1608, provided that: “In this division [see Tables for classification]: “(1) Congressional intelligence committees.—The term ‘congressional intelligence committees’ has the meaning given such term in section 3 of the National Security Act of 1947 ([50 U.S.C.
+3003](./chapter-044-national-security.md#section-3003)). “(2) Intelligence community.—The term ‘intelligence community’ has the meaning given such term in section 3 of the National Security Act of 1947 ([50 U.S.C.
+3003](./chapter-044-national-security.md#section-3003)).”

+Pub.
+L. 118–159, div.
+F, § 6002, Dec.
+23, 2024, 138 Stat.
+2469, provided that: “In this division [see Tables for classification]: “(1) Congressional intelligence committees.—The term ‘congressional intelligence committees’ has the meaning given such term in section 3 of the National Security Act of 1947 ([50 U.S.C.
+3003](./chapter-044-national-security.md#section-3003)). “(2) Intelligence community.—The term ‘intelligence community’ has the meaning given such term in such section.”

+Pub.
 L. 118–31, div.
 G, § 7002, Dec.
 22, 2023, 137 Stat.
 1021, provided that: “In this division [see Tables for classification]: “(1) Congressional intelligence committees.—The term ‘congressional intelligence committees’ has the meaning given such term in section 3 of the National Security Act of 1947 ([50 U.S.C.
 3003](./chapter-044-national-security.md#section-3003)). “(2) Intelligence community.—The term ‘intelligence community’ has the meaning given such term in such section 3.”

 Pub.
 L. 117–263, div.
 F, § 6002, Dec.
 23, 2022, 136 Stat.
 3496, provided that: “In this division [see Tables for classification]: “(1) Congressional intelligence committees.—The term ‘congressional intelligence committees’ has the meaning given such term in section 3 of the National Security Act of 1947 ([50 U.S.C.
 3003](./chapter-044-national-security.md#section-3003)). “(2) Intelligence community.—The term ‘intelligence community’ has the meaning given such term in such section.”